shalev2015/multiplayer-check/README.md

 #### How to Use Blocks

-run code on everyone here check every ().
+run code on (1) here check every (2).
-In the (), write the number of miliseconds between each check
+ In the (1), write the number of players you are checking for (2-infinity).
+In the (2), write the number of ms of intervals to check. set max number of players (1).
+In the (1), write the number of max players posible. reset connection.
+Resets the array of players. everyone here.
+Returns true or false, depending on if the number of players joined is equal to the max number of players. current player count. returns the number of current players.

 #### Please Note